Clinical movement analysis

 Large-scale studies

-In addition to small individual studies, specific patient groups are examined in large-scale studies in the Human Performance Lab.
+In addition to small individual studies, the Research department also examines specific patient groups in the Human Performance Lab as part of large-scale studies.
 The aim of these prognostic studies is to determine the functional capability of patients during various everyday activities.
-These studies make it possible to identify certain patient characteristics that are associated with undesirable or desirable treatment outcomes.
+They make it possible for us to identify certain patient characteristics that are associated with treatment outcomes.

-This process is intended to help surgeons select the optimum treatment and gauge expected treatment outcomes so that they can inform patients of these and thereby increase patient satisfaction.
+Large-scale studies are intended to help surgeons select the optimum treatment and gauge expected treatment outcomes so that they can increase patient satisfaction.

 Schulthess Klinik